-Eve, in the early Luther
+Eve, in the Early Luther

 The modern question of women's ordination was rarely on Luther's mind.
 But he thought about Eve often, certainly much more frequently than the few biblical references to her would suggest, and he found in her story the biblical charter for understanding gender relations as God intended them.
-As I have tried to show elsewhere, however, Luther's imaginative reading of Eve and her story changed over the years, particularly after his marriage in 1525.13 The source for our knowledge of the younger Luther's thought on Eve are the so-called Declamationes on Genesis, sermons that were delivered in Wittenberg from 1523-24 and published in Latin and German editions in 1527.
+As I have tried to show elsewhere, however, Luther's imaginative reading of Eve and her story changed over the years, particularly after his marriage in 1525.13 The source for our knowledge of the younger Luther's thought on Eve is the so-called Declamationes on Genesis, sermons delivered in Wittenberg from 1523 to 1524 and published in Latin and German editions in 1527.
 Still wearing his Augustinian habit, Luther painted a remarkably traditional and socially conservative picture of Eve and her original positional relationship to her husband.
 In a crucial comment on the creation of Eve, Luther grounded woman's continuing subjection to man in Eve's subjection to her husband prior to the fall.
 Commenting on Genesis 2:24, Luther marveled at the mutuality that marked the first union of male and female.
-However, he noted one important limit:

-'They,' therefore, 'will be one flesh,' that is, they will have one possession, one home, one family, field, conversation, education of sons, wealth, poverty, glory and all things in common, whatever pertains to life in the flesh, except that the husband ought to rule [dominare debet] in the wife.

-On the younger Luther's reading, a familial hierarchy was intended from the beginning.
+However, he noted one important limit: "'They,' therefore, 'will be one flesh, that is, they will have one possession, one home, one family, field, conversation, education of sons, wealth, poverty, glory and all things in common, whatever pertains to life in the flesh, except that the husband ought to rule [dominare debet] in the wife."14 On the younger Luther's reading, a familial hierarchy was intended from the beginning.
 He also found symbolic meaning in Eve's "birth" out of her husband's side; her literal derivation from Adam's substance stood as a sign not only of their mutuality and likeness, but also of her subordination to his rule.
-For this reason, he claimed, the "woman" took her original name from the "man" (that is, Isha from Ish), just as German women in his own day took their names from their husbands.
-Women are literally identified by the men to whom they are related, and this reflects the divinely intended order of human life.
+15 For this reason, he claimed, the "woman" took her original name from the "man" (that is, Isha from Ish), just as German women in his own day took their